Connecticut Digital Government Summit 2025 Banner

 Jamie Gamble

-IT Customer Success Manager, Department of Administrative Services, Bureau of Information Technology Solutions (DAS/BITS), State of Connecticut
+Customer Success Manager, CT Administrative Services-BITS, State of Connecticut

 Jamie Gamble is a dynamic, charismatic communicator with over a decade of experience as an IT leader in the public sector.
 Throughout his career, Jamie has partnered with numerous agency leadership teams, providing strategic IT guidance to help them achieve their missions.